ARTICLE UPDATED ON AUGUST 10, 2023

-Cross docking is a supply chain strategy that does away with the warehouse–at least in theory.
-An example of cross docking is when freight from incoming trucks is wheeled across the shipping dock and loaded directly on outbound trucks without entering a warehouse.
-In reality, cross docking as a supply chain strategy is generally more complicated; for instance, outbound trucks can be delayed.
-As a result, there is usually at least some allowance for short-term storage in a supply chain model that relies on cross docking.
+Cross docking is a supply chain tactic that eliminates the need for a warehouse, at least in theory.
+In this approach, incoming freight from trucks is directly transferred across the shipping dock and loaded onto outbound trucks without going through a separate facility.
+However, the reality of implementing cross docking as a supply chain strategy is often more intricate, as there can be delays with outbound trucks and other disruptions.
+As a result, there is usually some allowance for short-term storage in a supply chain model that relies on cross docking.

 The Types of Cross Docking Found in the Supply Chain

 Cross docking in the supply chain generally follows one of two different models.
-The first is a single channel point-to-point model that is usually used when transferring freight from one mode of transportation to another.
-Transferring pallets from a train car to a truck or cargo containers from a ship to a truck are both good examples.
-The more common model for a cross docking is a hub-and-spoke system similar to that used at U.S. airports.
+The first is a single channel point-to-point model that is typically used when transferring freight from one mode of transportation to another.
+For example, transferring pallets from a train car to a truck or cargo containers from a ship to a truck.
+The more common model for a cross docking is a hub-and-spoke system, which is similar to the system used at U.S. airports.
 Freight coming from long distances arrives at a central location where the large load is broken up into smaller lots as it is offloaded.
 These lots are then taken across the loading dock to smaller vehicles that serve nearby locations.
-This is similar to the way passengers disembark from large jetliners to smaller planes serving smaller airports.
 Cross docking strategies can be further categorized by the load level that outgoing shipments are broken into:

 - Load Unit Level: In load unit level cross docking, pallets are transferred intact from one form of transportation to another.
-There is little to no handling of the products at the facility and they are simply moved from one vehicle to another.
-It is simple, quick, and cost-effective with little overhead.
+There is little to no handling of the products at the facility, and they are simply moved from one vehicle to another.
+This strategy is simple, quick, and cost-effective with little overhead.

 - Case Level: Products are shipped out in cases or as individual cartons.
-Essentially, larger incoming loads arrive on pallets and are offloaded and broken down to individual boxes.
+Larger incoming loads arrive on pallets and are offloaded and broken down into individual boxes.
 They are then shipped out as individual parcels.
-The redistribution is determined by individual Stock Keeping Unit (SKU) on the carton.
+The redistribution is determined by the individual Stock Keeping Unit (SKU) on the carton.
 This is the model that underlies most online retail sales and delivery, and final distribution is usually through parcel services.

 - Mixed Case Level: Cross docking at the mixed case level requires the most labor and equipment.
 Incoming pallet loads are not transferred as-is or merely broken up; instead, they are unpacked, sorted, and redistributed onto new pallets for final shipment to the end customer.

 In most cases, cross docking as a supply chain strategy involves implementing all of the above methods, sometimes in the same facility.
-The biggest challenge is keeping those channels that are working with different load sizes connected without error.
-In addition to the size of the lots being transferred, there are also multiple methodologies used for cross docking at every individual transfer station that also need to be managed.
+The biggest challenge can be keeping channels that are working with different load sizes connected without error.

 Cross Docking in Receiving and Distribution

 Cross docking distribution centers are essentially transfer stations with little to no storage space.
-However, cross docking also takes place at large warehouses and distribution centers that specialize in storing large quantities of products.
-In these cases, the practice of cross docking is usually applied only to a small proportion of the products that the warehouse handles.
-Cross docking may be applied in different ways as the business model of a specific location dictates, such as:
+However, cross docking can also take place at large warehouses and distribution centers that specialize in storing large quantities of products.
+In these cases, the practice of cross docking is usually applied to a small proportion of the products that the warehouse handles.
+Cross docking may be applied in different ways:

 - Opportunistic Cross Docking: In many distribution centers, cross docking only occurs when circumstances require it.
-Priority items for which a customer paid extra for urgent delivery or products that arrive late may skip the usual processing and proceed straight to the loading dock in order to meet a deadline.
+Priority items, such as circumstances in which a customer paid extra for urgent delivery, or products that have arrived late, may skip the usual processing and proceed straight to the loading dock in order to meet a deadline.
 Cross-docked products may be shipped individually or be combined with inventory in the warehouse for the final shipment as needed to fulfill the order.

-- Consolidated Cross Docking: Distribution centers that combine incoming shipments from two forms of transportation are consolidating loads.
-The rapid throughput of these locations means that there is little need to store products for any length of time; they are effectively large-scale product transfer stations.
+- Consolidated Cross Docking: Distribution centers that combine incoming shipments from two forms of transportation consolidate loads.
+The rapid throughput of these locations means that there is little need to store products for any length of time.
 They can be found close to manufacturing points, where they create consolidated loads for long-range shipment by rail or sea vessel.

-A warehouse or distribution center may practice any or all of these forms of cross docking as its needs and circumstances dictate.
-While there are distribution centers that specialize solely in cross docking, they are in the minority.
-Hybrid and opportunistic cross docking at warehouses is the most common practice.
-The result is that for most logistics managers, cross docking as a supply chain strategy is a complicated and often attention- and resource-intensive task simply because it is an outlier operation.
-Since cross docking as a supply chain strategy is so unforgiving, it is advisable to make use of technology that supports the practice.
+A warehouse or distribution center may practice any of these forms of cross docking as its needs and circumstances require; however, hybrid and opportunistic cross docking are the most common practices.
+For most logistics managers, cross docking as a supply chain strategy is a complicated and attention- and resource-intensive task because it is an outlier operation.
+Because of this, many managers have begun to make use of technology that supports the practice.

 Technology Enables Cross Docking As a Supply Chain Strategy

-A potential solution is wider implementation of Radio Frequency Identification (RFID) tracking.
+One way managers are streamlining their cross docking processes is by the wider implementation of Radio Frequency Identification (RFID) tracking.
 RFID chips transmit a simple identification code when a signal gives them power.
-This transmitted code can be picked up remotely, and when linked to a database, can be used to easily and accurately record product movement.
-The most cost-effective way to make use of RFID technology is by integrating the chips into shipping platforms like pallets.
+This transmitted code can be picked up remotely, and when linked to a database, can be used to record product movement easily and accurately.
+The most cost-effective way to use RFID technology is by integrating the chips into shipping platforms like pallets.
 This can make cross docking as a supply chain strategy both simpler and more effective.
-However, the chip needs to remain in place during the lifetime of the pallet, which makes flimsy wood pallets undesirable for use with RFID tech.
+However, the chip needs to remain in place during the lifetime of the pallet, which makes wood pallets undesirable for use with RFID technology.

 One solution is the use of RFID-enabled plastic pallets.
 A chip is easily embedded in a plastic pallet to provide load unit level tracking.
 The remote readability of RFID chips makes it easy to keep track of pallet loads, ensuring that their location is transparent across the entire supply chain and helping prevent missed connections.